 Discussion of process or other improvements (where relevant to the mandate of the IANA Function Review) suggested by the CSC or community.

-At minimum, the following inputs would be considered as a part of the review:
+At minimum, the following inputs will be considered as a part of the review:

 The current IANA SOW.